Get insider access

 Office

-The Apple Studio Display is a 27-inch, 5k display and is one of two monitors from Apple.
-Meant for personal use and competing with the LG UltraFine 5k, it's a lower-end model of the 32-inch, 6k Apple Pro Display XDR, which is targeted at professional content creators.
+The Apple Studio Display is a 27-inch, 5k display.
+It competes with the LG UltraFine 5k and is one of two monitors from Apple.
+Meant for personal use, it's a lower-end model of the 32-inch, 6k Apple Pro Display XDR, which is targeted at professional content creators.
 You can choose between a tilt-only stand, a tilt and height-adjustable stand, or a VESA mount adapter if you want to use a mounting arm.
 It's also available in different screen coatings, as you can choose between a standard glossy coating or a matte Nano-Texture option.
 It has some perks many other monitors don't have, like a microphone and webcam with Center Stage and different picture modes for various color spaces, but it doesn't support HDR.
 Regarding inputs, it has four USB-C ports, one of which supports Thunderbolt 3.

 Our Verdict